 If people come to your door saying they’re from the City, ask for their City of Regina identification BEFORE you let them in.
 Their photo identity card will show the employee’s name, department and staff number.
 As well, representatives of all public utilities (gas, electric power, cable TV, water) also carry photo ID.

-If the person at the door refuses to produce his or her photo ID or acts in a suspicious manner, consider calling the Regina Police Service at 306-777-6500 to make a report for informational purposes.
+If the person at the door refuses to produce his or her photo ID or acts in a suspicious manner, call the Regina Police Service at 306-777-6500 to make a report for informational purposes.

 Housing Standards Enforcement Team